Lilian Wyles: Early life

 Lilian Wyles was the daughter of Joseph Wyles a brewer in Bourne, Lincolnshire.
-After her education at Thanet Hall, Margate, and a finishing school in Paris, Wyles broke off the legal studies she had begun at her father's instigation, to serve as a hospital nurse in the First World War.
+After her education at Thanet Hall, Margate, and a finishing school in Paris, Wyles broke off the legal studies she had begun at her father's instigation, to serve as a hospital nurse during the First World War.

 Career

 Lilian Wyles started her police career in February 1919 as one of three sergeants in the Metropolitan Women Police Patrols, covering Central London and the East End but without the power of arrest.
 The patrols met with scorn from male policemen and from members of the public, "Daunted at first, Wyles became accustomed to her visibility as another London sight, 'along with the Tower and Westminster Abbey'.
 People stopped and commented within earshot: 'How queer.'
 'How unwomanly.'
 'Not quite nice, do you think?
 However, they were given tasks such as escorting lost children.
-Largely thanks to her efforts, the patrols' women were given attested status within the Metropolitan Police in 1923, i. e. with the power of arrest.
+Largely thanks to her efforts, the patrols women were given attested status within the Metropolitan Police in 1923, i.e. with the power of arrest.
 As one of the first women in such a position, her relations with male colleagues were uneasy, although she enjoyed the confidence of the chief constable of the CID, Frederick Porter Wensley, until his retirement in 1929.

 Wyles was instrumental in making it a task for women policemen, not of outside "assistants" to take statements from women in cases of sexual assault, as "detailed knowledge of the rules of evidence was required for a statement to be both useful and admissible.
 In 1922 Wyles was given responsibility for the taking of statements in all cases involving children and young girls that arose north of the Thames....".

 Greater respect came in 1928, after the part she took in a case involving alleged sexual misconduct by Leo Chiozza Money and Irene Savidge, despite being initially spurned by Chief Inspector Alfred Collins, who was in charge of the case.

 Lilian Wyles was promoted to chief inspector in 1932.
 She served for 30 years, and only took one sick day.
 Wyles retired to Penzance, Cornwall, in 1949.
 There she wrote her memoirs, A Woman at Scotland Yard: Reflections on the Struggles and Achievements of Thirty Years in the Metropolitan Police.